Verb Conjugation

 Casually asking:

-"Where are you?" míne 'ée wées? |
+"Where are you?" míne ˀée wées? |

 Versus asking more sternly:

-"Where are YOU?" míne 'íim 'ée wées? |
+"Where are YOU?" míne ˀíim ˀée wées? |

-Another important note is for "We."
-When "We" are performing the action and that includes the person being spoken to, kíye is used.
-When "We" are performing the action without the person being spoken to, núun is used.
+Another important note is for "we."
+When "we" are performing the action and that includes the person being spoken to, kíye is used.
+When "we" are performing the action without the person being spoken to, núun is used.

 The form a verb takes depends on who is doing the action, how many there are, and when it was done.
 Because of this, it is not always necessary to use a pronoun when speaking, as there is enough information implied by the form of the verb.
 In the following lessons, pronouns will always be used.
 This is for the purpose of practice.